ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/accessibility/index.md

 For users that are visually impaired due to colour deficiencies, care should be taken when using colours to provide information.

-Using our demo page as an example, the chrome plugin [Colorblinding](https://chrome.google.com/webstore/detail/colorblinding/dgbgleaofjainknadoffbjkclicbbgaa?hl=en) shows how cells with colour indicators might appear to someone with total colour blindness (Monochromacy).
+Using our demo page as an example, the chrome plugin [Colorblindly](https://chrome.google.com/webstore/detail/colorblindly/floniaahmccleoclneebhhmnjgdfijgg/related?hl=en) shows how cells with colour indicators might appear to someone with total colour blindness (Monochromacy / Achromatopsia).

 <image-caption src="accessibility/resources/accessibility-colour-contrast.png" alt="High Contrast Theme" maxwidth="50rem" constrained="true"></image-caption>